On asymptotic properties of high moments of compound Poisson distribution: Proof of Theorem 1.1

-\vs Let us prove the second part of Lemma 2.1 given by equalities (2.9) and (2.10).
-To do this, we follow the arguments developed by T. Tao in \cite{Tao} for the proof of the Local Limit Theorem for sums of independent random variables.
+\vs {\it Proof of Lemma 2.2.} We combine relation (2.18) with arguments developed by T. Tao in \cite{Tao} for the proof of the Local Limit Theorem for sums of independent random variables.
+Taking mathematical expectation of both parts of equality